 Over the last two years, I mostly worked ahead when I wanted to go on vacations, but in the last few months, I’ve played around with handing things over to team members instead.

 So, instead of me working 80 hours the week before I go on vacation, I’m trying to still only work 40 hours.
-If that means that I’m cutting thing out and hadning them over to team members for internal work, that’s what’s happening.
-I could even hand over client work over to team members that are trained to do it.
+If that means that I’m cutting things out and handing them over to team members for internal work, that’s what’s happening.
+I could even hand over client work to team members who are trained to do it.
 I want to make sure that I’m still producing quality work for my clients.
-Rushing and working an 80 hour week is not gonna do that forever.
+Rushing and working an 80-hour week is not gonna do that forever.

-This has been one of the more valuable lessons that I’ve learned this year.
-As I prepare for vacations or time off in teh future, I am planning to do that more.
+This has been one of the most valuable lessons that I’ve learned this year.
+As I prepare for vacations or time off in the future, I am planning to do that more.
 Thankfully, I can trust my team members with that work.
 They have proven time and time again that they can do that work well.

 The only time that hasn’t worked is when my email glitched and my client never received that information.
 I worked around it and everything was fine.
 Stuff happens.